liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-5-request-lifecycle.md

 In processing this request for a Faces target the bridge must:

-- render the response produced by the bridge during the header request.
+- write the markup captured bridge during the header request to the response.

 ### <a name="5.2.8"></a>5.2.8 Executing a Portlet Resource Request